Are you exploring foreign language courses in the embassy?

 How is it different from Colleges and Universities?

-The Cultural Wing of the Embassy, like Instituto Cervantes, SejongHakdang, RCSC, Alliance Française, Goethe-Institut, Camões Institute, Istituto Italiano di Cultura, and Mosai main focus on the spoken and written part of the language due to time constraints.
+The Cultural Wing of the Embassy, like Instituto Cervantes, SejongHakdang, RCSC, Alliance Française, Goethe-Institut, Camões Institute, Istituto Italiano di Cultura, and Japanese foundation main focus on the spoken and written part of the language due to time constraints.

 However, they still do acquaint their students with the culture and literature of the language they teach.

-If you want to focus more on culture, history, literature, linguistics, etc. to become a college professor, researcher, translator, then University courses are the right choice.
+If you want to focus more on culture, history, literature, linguistics, etc., to become a college professor, researcher, translator, university courses are the right choice.